luser-dr00g/inca/README3.md

 The behavior of inca2 is:

-    integer overflow -> promot to double
+    integer overflow -> promote to double

 For the next one, I want to offer several options and several new floating-point types.